-Stiff or painful joints can be frustrating and get in the way of exercise plans.
+Stiff or painful joints can be frustrating when you want to exercise.
 But staying active is essential for maintaining joint health.

 Research shows that exercise can improve joint function and flexibility, strengthen surrounding muscles, and prevent stiffness.
 And, low-impact exercise is a great way to stay active while also protecting your joints.

 Many people believe that taking part in high-intensity activities is the only way to reap the benefits of exercise.
-But research tells us that moderate-intensity, low-impact exercises (such as fast walking and yoga), are just as effective as high-intensity activities (like running) at lowering the risk of heart disease.
+But research tells us that moderate-intensity, low-impact exercises (such as fast walking and yoga), are just as effective as high-intensity activities (like running) at boosting health.

-So, if you want to keep moving while still being kind to your joints, have a read of these 15 low-impact exercise ideas.
+So, if you want to keep fit while being kind to your joints, have a read of these 15 low-impact exercise ideas.
 From swimming and aqua aerobics to bowls and Tai Chi, hopefully there’ll be something to pique your interest.

 1. Nordic walking